paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/05/fcplc/index.md

 The re-distributive nature of the Football League (matched by the maximum wage) ensured the safeguarding of every club.
 Very few clubs went out of business over the course of a century, and these measures alongside The FA’s Rule 34, ensured the games popularity and survival.
 The sixties saw the first signs of sponsorship and television entering football.
 Whilst the bigger clubs were more attractive to sponsors and likely to attract a greater number of television viewers, the Football League maintained its re-distributive structure meaning all revenue was shared equally among 92 clubs.

-In 1965, the BBC paid £5,000 for its <cite>Match of the Day</cite> highlights and each club received little more than £50 as a result.
+In 1965, the BBC paid £5,000 for its ""Match of the Day"" highlights and each club received little more than £50 as a result.
 As money grew with the success of the game, resentment came from bigger clubs, most headed with a new breed of chairman not keen on having to share the wealth with the smaller clubs.
 The first threats to the structure of the league came during the 80’s.
 Threats from ‘the big five’: Manchester United, Liverpool, Tottenham Hotspur, Everton and Arsenal to form a breakaway ‘Super League’ lead to concessions being given by the smaller clubs with more money and voting rights given to bigger clubs.
 The gate levy was also reduced to 3% with home clubs allowed to keep gate receipts.
 1988 saw a private deal made between the big five and ITV to get themselves shown almost exclusively on television.
 However there remained an element of redistribution: Division One received 50%, Division Two received 25%, with the remainder shared between the Third and Fourth Divisions.

 ### The Hillsborough disaster